Introduction

 - Remove Nails Carefully:

-- Once you’ve located the nails, use needle-nose pliers to pull them out carefully.
+- Once you locate the nails, use needle-nose pliers to extract them carefully.
 Twist the pliers slightly to ease the nail out without damaging the wall.

-- For stubborn nails, consider using a nail puller or a small pry bar to apply additional leverage.
+- For stubborn nails, consider using a nail puller or a small pry bar for additional leverage.

 - Address Adhesive Residue:

 - After removing the baseboard, you may find adhesive residue on the wall.
-Use a putty knife or a scraper to remove this residue gently.
+Use a putty knife or scraper to gently remove this residue.

 - If the adhesive is particularly stubborn, a heat gun can soften it, making it easier to scrape off.